derekmwright/aoc-2020/README.md

 ## Day 7

 Hit a few snags overthinking the recursiveness, reworked and simplified the function quite a few times and then cheated a little and realized I needed to subtract 1 to get rid of the 'shiny bag' count ...sigh.

+## Day 8

+Another fun one, there might have been a shorter way to solve this but I chose the route of making a copy and changing the command index and running the commands for each iteration until I got a success.
+Works but I havent benchmarked it so it will probably hit the brakes on massive datasets.